census-instrumentation/opencensus-specs/README.md

 #### Trace
 Trace component is designed to support distributed tracing (see [dapper paper][DapperPaper]).
-This component allows collecting and recording in memory trace data, tracks active requests, and keeps local samples for interesting requests.
+Census allows functionality beyond data collection and export, for example, tracking active and
+keeping local samples for interesting requests.

 The key elements of the API can be broken down as:
 * A Span represents a single operation within a trace.
 Spans can be nested to form a trace tree.
 * Libraries must allow users to record tracing events for a span (attributes, annotations, links, etc.).
-* Spans are carried in the Generic Context.
+* Spans are carried in the Context.
 Libraries MUST provide a way of getting, manipulating, and replacing the Span in the current context.
 * Libraries MUST provide a means of dynamically controlling the trace global config at runtime (e .g. trace sampling rate/probability).
 * Libraries SHOULD keep track of active spans and in memory samples based on latency/errors and offer ways to access the data.
-* Because context must also be propagated among processes, library MUST offer the functionality that allows any transport (e.g RPC, HTTP, etc.) systems to encode/decode the “trace context” for placement on the wire.
+* Because context must also be propagated across processes, library MUST offer the functionality that allows any transport (e.g RPC, HTTP, etc.) systems to encode/decode the “trace context” for placement on the wire.